 When editing parts of a software system it is almost inevitable that some functionality breaks and stops working as intended.
 It is very important to notice these failures early on, before the product is released to the public or before more code is created using failing building blocks.
 To help in noticing these failures and to ensure parts of the code are working as intended, tests should be created.
 These tests are able to run a small part of the entire code base in order to test their specific functionality.
-Combining tests with a building service like Travis CI1 creates an automated system which warns you when an alteration to the code breaks anything, this is called continuous integration.
+Combining tests with a building service like Travis CI creates an automated system which warns when an alteration to the code breaks anything, this is called continuous integration.

 We have made use of continuous integration for the entire developing process of the polling station app.
 Although this is generally considered good practice because issues are detected early on, not many issues were fixed with the help of Travis.
 Most of the time errors raised by Travis were caused by compatibility issues between Android and Travis or by setup file issues.
-This raises the question whether or not it was worth it to use Travis or continuous integration in general for this project.

-Some functionality of the product is so complex and has dependencies in such a way that it can't be tested with regular unit tests and therefore is harder to test with continuous integration.
+Some functionality of the polling station app is so complex and has dependencies in such a way that it can't be tested with regular unit tests and therefore is harder to test with continuous integration.
 Because of many issues with Travis and integration tests, this functionality was not included the continuous integration setup.
 How this functionality was tested is explained in detail in the sections that follow.